random-j-farmer/random-minecraft/_drafts/tnt-dupers.md

 There is a 2-way option by putting an additional block behind the slimeblock that holds the coral fan.

-### The Mytteri Push Duper
+### The Mytteri Duper

 The famous one.
 Dupes on push.
-For a stationary farm I prefer the pull duper, for a flying machine I would consider other designs first.
+For a stationary farm I prefer the Kades duper, for a flying machine I would consider other designs first.

 * Easy to assemble, can be reassembled